travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 `env(PRIOR_VERSION) != env(RELEASE_VERSION)`

 where PRIOR_VERSION and RELEASE_VERSION are environment variables defined elsewhere in .travis.yml, the condition will be evaluated as true, even when it is false.
-This sad state of affairs is being addressed in an upcoming feature release.

 A work-around is to create a script which expresses the conditional test in reverse, and applies `travis_terminate` when the condition is false.
 This script can be called within the Deploy stage.
 For instance, continuing with the above example, the Deploy stage would include: